-A study of the grammar, poetics, rhetoric, and aesthetic of film criticism constitutes the heart of this course.
+A study of the grammar, poetics, rhetoric, and aes-

+thetic of film criticism constitutes the heart of this course.
 Film screening fee.
 (GE Area IV)

-ENGL.
-130 Staff Children's Literature 3 credits
+Children's Literature

 A broad study of literature for children since 1800, with the emphasis on American works since 1950, including aesthetic consideration of the art and design of picture books.
 Works are considered for children up to the age of 12.